Reducing newborn deaths in Ethiopia

 - 1 Maternity Waiting Home (MWH)

-VSO also funds specialist equipment such as V-scanners.
-There are dedicated room for babies with infectious diseases like meningitis, and hot rooms to help premature babies keep warm.
+There are dedicated rooms for babies with infectious diseases like meningitis, and hot rooms to help premature babies keep warm.

 The right skills